UncommonNigerian/UncommonNigerian/README.md

 - 👋 Hi, I’m Goriola.
 I love playing chess (a lot!) and scrabble.
 - 🎹 I also make LoFi Hip-Hop and Downtempo music.
-Check me out on Spotify: https://open.spotify.com/artist/60RIIDyCJ51CwBjyav7esq?si=o4OipZGiSVGe_M9_ssTa4w
+Check me out on: Spotify: https://open.spotify.com/artist/60RIIDyCJ51CwBjyav7esq?si=o4OipZGiSVGe_M9_ssTa4w OR YouTube: https://youtube.com/@uncommonNigerian
 - 👀 I'm switching careers from Oil & Gas Engineering to Data Science, so you can call me an aspiring (for now 😁) Data Scientist.
 - 🌱 I’m currently learning SQL and Data Analysis/Machine Learning with Python.
 - 📊 I hope you'll enjoy my analytics and machine learning skills which I'll be displaying in my projects here on github.